 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Insurance Adjusters, Examiners and Investigators job description, Insurance Adjusters, Examiners and Investigators salary, Insurance Adjusters, Examiners and Investigators information, what is the job of an Insurance Adjuster, Examiner and Investigator like, pros and cons about Insurance Adjusters, Examiners and Investigators, colleges and universities for Insurance Adjusters, Examiners and Investigators, is Insurance Adjusters, Examiners, and Investigators the right career for me, Medium careers to get into, careers in Business and Finance
+Insurance Adjusters and Investigators job description, Insurance Adjusters and Investigators salary, Insurance Adjusters and Investigators information, what is the job of an Insurance Adjuster, Examiner and Investigator like, pros and cons about Insurance Adjusters, Examiners and Investigators, colleges and universities for Insurance Adjusters, Examiners and Investigators, is Insurance Adjusters, Examiners and Investigators the right career for me, careers in Business and Finance